authgear/authgear-server/docs/specs/captcha.md

 - `authenticate` in `login` and `reauth`.

 We can see that all supported step types have branches.

-To specify Captcha is required, add `captcha.required=true` to the branch.
+To specify Captcha is required,

+1. Add `captcha.enabled=true` to the root of the flow configuration.
+2. Add `captcha.required=true` to the branches you want.

 For example,